 Property and equipment acquisitions are recorded in the financial statements at cost, net of accumulated depreciation and amortization.
 The Organization follows a practice of capitalizing property and equipment with a cost of over \$1,000 and an estimated useful life of more than one year.
-Depreciation and amortization expense is computed using the straight-line method over the estimated useful lives of the assets, ranging from 5 to 7 years for furniture and 3 to 5 years for computer equipment.
-Leasehold improvements are amortized over the shorter of the lease life or useful life of the asset, which is 2 years.
+Depreciation and amortization expense is computed using the straight-line method over the estimated useful lives of the assets, ranging from 3 to 5 years for computer equipment, software and website development.
 Repairs and maintenance which do not significantly add to the value of assets are expensed as incurred.